[I]

 • that it has and repeatedly updates internal *representations* which relate to its external and internal environment,

-• that at least part of those representations are "experienced" by the organism through the various "qualia of experience" which are evolved information-representing features in some sense present to the inner eye of the organism,
+• that to say the organism has an "inner eye" that "experiences" its perceptual representations, implies that the latter are experienced via the various "qualia of experience" which are evolved information-representing features in some sense present to the inner eye of the organism,

 Hence organisms experience things and respond more or less appropriately.